-Patients must register as a new patient by calling 541-756-6232.
-Press 5 to speak to a patient services representative and ask to be directed to the mental health department.
-When transferred, the patient services representative in the mental health department will assist you with the registration process.
+Patients must register as a new patient by calling 541-751-7948.
+The patient services representative in the autism department will assist you with the registration process.

 Before an evaluation is scheduled, a physician’s referral is typically required.
 This referral usually comes from your child’s pediatrician, family physician or psychiatrist.
 You may call your provider and ask them to fill out our referral form.
 For your convenience, a downloadable referral form is available at the top of this web page.

 Board Certified Behavior Analyst

 Gina Mastroianni was born and raised in northern California and spent 6 years living in Arizona before moving to Coos Bay in 2021.
 Gina earned a masters degree in Applied Behavior Analysis from Arizona State University in 2019.
 Gina began working with individuals with developmental disabilities in 2009, and has worked in the field of ABA for over 10 years.
 Gina specializes in early intervention, social and adaptive skill intervention, academic consult, and family behavioral skills training.
 In her spare time, Gina enjoys hiking, biking and spending time with her husband and pets.